thegetty/artistryinbronze/content/conservation-and-analysis/36-tykot.md

 {{< q-figure id="36.8" >}}

 The Orlando Museum has many metal objects labeled as “gold” but analyses by pXRF show that most are actually alloys, with high percentages of silver and copper as well (OMA 2003.078.1-2) ([fig. 36.9a](#36.9a)).
-Many others are listed as tumbaga (Cu-Ag-Au alloy), but contain no gold or silver (**table 36.2**).
+Many others are listed as tumbaga (Cu-Ag-Au alloy), but contain no gold or silver ([table 36.2](#table-36.2)).
 Starting in pre-Inca times, depletion gilding—involving acid treatment and oxidation of the surface—was used to make the immediate surface mostly gold, so XRF analyses result in varying concentrations depending on depth.
 Many other objects in the museum were simply labeled as “copper” or “metal”, with analyses revealing many that are arsenical copper (OMA 2004.104.1-4), [fig. 36.9b](#36.9b)), and just a few that are bronze (with just 2–3% Sn) (OMA 2004.032) ([fig. 36.9a](#36.9c).
 One artifact, a knife (OMA 2004.074), has a high percentage of zinc, which was not used in Moche (pre-Columbian) times in the Americas, and thus is not authentic ([fig. 36.9d](#36.9d)).

 {{< q-figure-group id="36.9a, 36.9b" grid="2" >}}

 {{< q-figure-group id="36.9c, 36.9d" grid="2" >}}

+{{< q-table id="36.2" scale=".4" border="all" >}}

 ## Etruscan Bronze Mirrors in the Southeast United States